 The second way is shorter.
 You don’t need to scroll through the screen till you find the card with the required device.
 Instead, tap the username in the header and scan the personal QR code.

 The third way: print your personal QR code and put it somewhere on your workplace.
-In this case, you can always scan this code with different testing devices even without running the device tracking service.
+In this case, you can always scan this code with different testing devices even without running the mobile device management solution.
 The information will be in the program every time you scan the code.

 The most convenient thing about the service is links for project builds.
 Users can take a device, change the page with builds and choose the app for testing.

-We launched the device tracking service a couple of weeks ago and are very delighted.
+We launched the mobile device management service a couple of weeks ago and are very delighted.
 It works for our office mobile devices and helps all the team to cope with our goldfish memory regarding test devices.
 Thanks to our developers!
 Well done!